07-13-2007, 08:06 PM

 When submitting written work for any qualification, that work needs to show exactly how a learner knows and understands a particular subject area or criteria.
-It's what completion certificates aim to proove for the professional holding it.

-All this can only happen by reading, researching and getting to grips with the information you are asked and need to find out about.
+All this can only happen by reading, researching and getting to grips with the information you are being asked and need to find out about.
 After that you'll be able to write what's necessary in your own way, using your own words, demonstrating what your knowledge is and also be able to recognise the reasons for why knowing is important.

-You deserve to receive the support necessary whilst you complete your course and as you discover the extent of expectation involved with a chosen career choice whether you've paid for your course personally or not.
+You deserve to receive the support necessary whilst you complete your course, as you discover the extent of expectation involved with a chosen career choice and whether you've paid for your course personally or not.

-Course providers will explain the dangers of plagiarism and what it means if you submit blocks of text that are found to exist identically on the internet.
+Course providers will explain the dangers of plagiarism and what it means if you submit blocks of text that are then found to exist identically on the internet.

-Silkysteps aims to support anyone with an interest in providing quality experiences for children in their early years but please
+Here, silkysteps' forum aims to support anyone with an interest in providing quality experiences for children in their early years but please

 avoid plagiarising any work you produce by copying and pasting which would then run the risk of it being made invalid when your work is handed in/submitted for verification.